BobDeng1974/Wima/docs/MAIN.md

 ## About Wima

-Wima is a minimal, non-modal GUI framework built on top of GLFW.
+Wima is a non-modal GUI framework built on top of GLFW.
 It can be understood as a "window manager" for user applications (called "clients" from here on out).

 Because Wima is built on top of GLFW, a library that creates and manages windows and contexts for OpenGL, Wima does all of its drawing with OpenGL.